 The term "academic load" refers to the number of credit hours students carry in a given semester.
-A regular, full-time load is considered to be 12-17 credit hours for the fall or spring semester and 6 credit hours for a summer session.
+A full-time load is 12-17 credit hours for the fall or spring semester and 6 credit hours for a summer term (maximum of 3 credits per session, excluding practicums, internships or trip courses).
+Overtime enrollment will require approval of the Dean and the Provost's Office.
+Students with a 3.0 cGPA or higher may enroll in 2 courses within the same summer session without a petition.